shakes76/PatternAnalysis-2024/recognition/GFNet-47438886/README.md

 The ADNI dataset is already split into two sets for training and testing.
 Since a validation set was not provided, a portion of the training data was used for validation; specifically, 10% of the images in the provided train set was used.
 This split gives as much data for training as possible, improving upon its accuracy and generalisability.

 The training data contained multiple slices of the same brain of patients.
 To ensure no data leakage between the training and validation sets, the data had to be split on a patient level.
 This was done by looking at the names of the files, extracting the `patientID`, and assigning patients to either the training or validation set.

 After this, another split had to be done to ensure the equivalent distribution of classes in the training and validation set.
-This gives ht model a better chance to learn the difference between the two classes.
-All of this has been implemented in the `dataset.py` file.
+This gives the model a better chance to learn the difference between the two classes.
+After performing all of the above splits, the validation set contained a equal mix of 460 images for both AD and NC classes.
+For the training set, the NC class contained 4080 images, while the AD class contained 4000, roughly 50-50.

 ### Pre-processing
 Pre-processing was then performed on the data before training.
-Augmentation was necessary as the ADNI dataset is not particularly large, and generally for deep learning models, the more data there is, the better the outcoem.
+Augmentation was necessary as the ADNI dataset is not particularly large, and generally for deep learning models, the more data there is, the better the outcome.
 The following transformations were done on the training data:
 1. The images were centre cropped to 224 x 224, to align with the suggested sizes proposed by Rao., et al. [1].
 2. Random vertical flips were added to the data.
 This helps the model be more generalisable, improving upon its accuracy on unseen data.
 3. Gaussian noise was added to the images.
 Again, this helps with generalisability, but it also represents something that occurs in real life.
 Practical signals like those from MRIs are will always have some degree of noise associated with it.